-Adolescent Bariatric Surgery in Mexico
+Adolescent Bariatric Surgery in Tijuana

 International Metabolic Bariatric Center has been identified as the world's teenage weight loss surgery destination.
 Due to the rapidly rising epidemic of teen obesity in America, Worldwide audience followed the case of a young patient that underwent a bariatric procedure and then started on her exciting journey of significant weight loss.